 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+You can start this transaction in two ways:

-- Type CEMT SET FEP00L (the minimum abbreviation is CEMT S FEP0) with either a poolname or ALL.
-You get a display that lists the current status, similar to that obtained by CEMT INQUIRE FEPOOL.
-You can tab to the highlighted 'service state' field and overtype it with a new value. - Type CEMT SET FEPOOL (CEMT S FEPO) with either a poolname or ALL, followed by a service state setting.
-For example, cemt s fepo fepool1 i specifies that the fepool1 pool is in service and available for use by a conversation.
+- Type CEMT SET FEP00L (or suitable abbreviations for the keywords), followed by either a poolname or ALL.
+The resulting display lists the current status, similar to that obtained by using the CEMT INQUIRE FEP00L command.
+You can tab to the highlighted service state field and overtype it with a new value. - Type CEMT SET FEPOOL (or suitable abbreviations for the keywords), followed by either a poolname or ALL, then followed by a service state setting.
+For example, cemt s fepo fepool1 i specifies that the pool named fepool1 is in service and available for use by a conversation.